Dr Sarah Goldsmith

 - Nineteenth Century

-I am a cultural historian of the long eighteenth century, with an interest in the histories of masculinity, gender, travel, the body, emotion, and education. and elite culture and formation.
-I am particularly interested in archival based research and what this tells us about an individual or family’s relationship to the wider cultures and trends of a period.
+I am a cultural historian of the eighteenth and nineteenth century, with an interest in the histories of masculinity, gender, the body, emotion, travel and education.

 My early research examined the culture and practice of early modern and eighteenth-century travel to Europe, with a particular focus on revising our understanding of the eighteenth-century Grand Tour and its central role in the formation of elite masculine identities.
 My work has examined the importance of non-Italian destinations, the Grand Tour’s social and emotional formation, and highlighted it’s complex and varied engagement with the different hazards encountered during eighteenth-century travel.
 This forms the focus of my first monograph, Masculinity and Danger on the Eighteenth-Century Grand Tour.